-- No less than 10 working days prior to the commencement of any site development works, in any of the areas covered by a SSESCP, the Consent Holder shall provide the SSESCP to Council's Monitoring Officer_for approval. - 18.
-Each SSESCP shall be prepared using the following principles: - Emphasis will be given to the importance of erosion control at all sites to minimise the risk of sediment discharge.
-This will be achieved with structural (physical measures) and nonstructural (methodologies and construction staging) erosion control measures. - ii) Sediment control will be utilised to treat sediment-laden runoff from all exposed earthworks areas. - iii) Earthworks and construction water management measures will be confirmed in the SSESCPs which will allow for flexibility and practicality of approach to erosion and sediment control and allow the ability to adapt appropriately to specific site conditions. - iv) Progressive and rapid stabilisation, both temporary and permanent, of disturbed areas using mulch, aggregate and geotextiles will be on-going during the earthworks phase.
+- 11. No less than 10 working days prior to the commencement of any site development works, in any of the areas covered by a SSESCP, the Consent Holder shall provide the SSESCP to Council's Monitoring Officer Team Leader Environmental Compliance for approval review. - 12.
+Each SSESCP shall be prepared using generated with the following principles: - i) Emphasis will be given to the importance of erosion control at all sites to minimise the risk of sediment discharge.
+This will be achieved with structural (physical measures) and nonstructural (methodologies and construction staging) erosion control measures. - ii) Sediment control will be utilised to treat sediment-laden runoff from all exposed earthworks areas. - iii) Earthworks and construction water management measures will be confirmed in the SSESCPs which will allow for flexibility and practicality of approach to ESCerosion and sediment control and allow the ability to adapt appropriately to specific site conditions. - iv) Progressive and rapid stabilisation, both temporary and permanent, of disturbed areas using mulch, aggregate and geotextiles will be on-going during the earthworks phase.
 Temporary stabilisation will apply particularly with respect to stockpiles, ground improvement locations where topsoil is removed, concentrated flow paths and batter establishment.
 Stabilisation is designed for both erosion control and dust minimisation. - v) Streamworks and works in the vicinity of streams will be undertaken in a manner that recognises the higher risk of this activity from a sediment generation and discharge perspective, and the sensitivity of the receiving environments.
 Works within active stream channels will be undertaken in a "dry" environment by working off-line or diverting upstream flows. - vi) Comprehensive site monitoring and management will allow for continuous improvement in response to monitoring outcomes on an ongoing basis.
-Monitoring will include visual inspection of the construction water management devices and the downstream environment. - 19.
-Each SSESCP shall contain as a minimum, the following information: - i) the specific construction activity to be undertaken; - ii) the area of earthworks, and/or the nature of the stream works at specific locations, and
+Monitoring will include visual inspection of the construction water management devices and the downstream environment. - 13.
+Each SSESCP shall contain as a minimum, the following information: - i) the specific construction activity to be undertaken; - ii) the area of earthworks, and/or the nature of the stream works at specific locations, and - iii) identification of the downstream receiving environment;

-- iii) identification of the downstream receiving environment; - iv) the locations of all earthworks and/or stream works: - v) methods for managing construction water effects for specific activities; - vi) the duration of the earthworks and/or stream works; - vii) the time of the year that the stream works are to be undertaken, and where applicable, - viii) the measures to be implemented to respond to any heightened weather risks at that - ix) time; - x) stabilisation methods and timing to reduce the open area at key locations to assist with - xi) a reduction in sediment generation; - xii) chemical treatment (flocculation) at sediment retention ponds and decanting earth bunds; and - xiii) the following details for dust management: - o Identification of potential dust sources on the site; - Methods to suppress or control dust (e.g. use of water carts, chemical dust suppressants, stabilisation of exposed surfaces); - Monitoring procedures, including daily site inspections and weather condition assessments: - o Response procedures for dust complaints or exceedances; - o Identification of a site representative responsible for implementing the DMP. - 20.
-Any of the SSESCPs may be amended at any time by the Consent Holder, however any amendments shall be submitted to Council's Monitoring Officer for approval.
-If the amended SSESCP is approved, then it becomes the certified plan.
-Any amendments to a SSESCP shall be: - a.
-For the purposes of improving the measures outlined in the SSESCPs; - b.
+- iv) the locations of all earthworks and/or stream works; - v) methods for managing construction water effects for specific activities; - vi) the duration of the earthworks and/or stream works; - vii) the time of the year that the stream works are to be undertaken, and where applicable, - viii) the measures to be implemented to respond to any heightened weather risks at that - ix) time; - x) stabilisation methods and timing to reduce the open area at key locations to assist with - xi) a reduction in sediment generation; - xii) chemical treatment (flocculation) at SRPs sediment retention ponds and decanting earth bunds DEBs; and; and - xiii) the following details for dust management: - Identification of potential dust sources on the site; - Methods to suppress or control dust (e.g. use of water carts, chemical dust suppressants, stabilisation of exposed surfaces); - Monitoring procedures, including daily site inspections and weather condition assessments; - o Response procedures for dust complaints or exceedances; - Identification of a site representative responsible for implementing the DMP. - 14.
+Any of the SSESCPs may be amended at any time by the Consent Holder, however any amendments shall be submitted to Council's Monitoring Officer Team Leader Environmental Compliance for approval.
+If the amended SSESCP is approvedal, then it becomes the certified plan.
+Any amendments to the a SSESCP shall be: - a.
+For the purposes of improving the measures outlined in the SSESCPs for achieving the SSECP purpose; - b.
 Consistent with the conditions of this resource consent; and - c.
-Prepared by a SQEP.
+Prepared by a SQEP suitably qualified expert or experts.